bAN0NYM0US/wiNORD-22-22H1/README.md

 # Download
 ## [wiNORD 22000.593](https://drive.google.com/file/d/1-D10yvFcS7nzYEgEPKv6fsyzFz1xsS3U)
 This is NOT activated.
-You will need to activate this yourself with a Windows 10/11 Pro/Embedded Pro Product Key.
+You will need to activate this with a Pro Product Key or, for EDUCATIONAL PURPOSE use [EzHWID](https://github.com/ExeCsrss/EzHWID)

 # Changelog